php/web-doc/tutorial/editing.md

 [Online Editor](http://doc.php.net) or [doc.php.net tools](http://doc.php.net).
 Second way is described below.

 Choose your language from right sidebar and then use "Outdated files" tool.
-Filter files by directory or username (username used here comes from `Mantainer` variable in comment described below).
+Filter files by directory or username (username used here comes from `Mantainer` variable in comment described above).
 Let's assume that script marked `password-needs-rehash.xml` as outdated.
 Click on filename and you will see *diff* - list of changes between two versions of file: your version (current number in EN-Revision in your translation) and newest version in English tree.
 This is sample diff: